 Minor in Possession of Alcohol Charges in California

-Possession of Alcohol by A Minor - BPC 25662
+Minor in Possession of Alcohol - BPC 25662

 In California, it is a crime for any person under the age of 21 to possess alcohol in a public place.
 Being a minor in possession of alcohol is criminalized pursuant to Business and Professions code section 25662, sometimes referred to as BPC 25662.
 Violating the section is a misdemeanor offense.